Can You Get Rid of Deep-Pitted Acne Scars?

 Hypertrophic and Keloid

 Hypertrophic and keloid scars are raised versions of healed skin with a white, pink, or dusky coloration.
-They’re often tender, itchy, and have a waxy feel to them.
+They’re often tender, itchy, and feel waxy.
 Hypertrophic scars stabilize at the site of the original pimple and remain slightly raised.
 Keloid scars begin to spread through newly made bundles of tightly wound collagen beyond the origin of the original pimple.
 High-risk areas for these scars include the jawline, back of the neck, center chest, and shoulders.

 For both types of scars, it’s common to have an overproduction of collagen.
 The gold standard of treatment for these remains Kenalog (steroid) injections that break down excess collagen, producing softer, flatter, and less symptomatic scars.
 These injections are generally performed in a series over time.